SAFETY MISSION STATEMENT

 1989: Rosie Berube & Ed Coughlin

-INTERSTED IN WORKING AT WORTHEN?
+INTERESTED IN WORKING AT WORTHEN?

 At Worthen Industries we constantly explore mutual interesting career opportunities at every level with individuals whose backgrounds are closely related to the businesses and technologies described on our website.

-If you are interested in working at Worthen, please send your resume with a cover note telling us about your strengths to email@example.com.
+If you are interested in working at Worthen, please send your resume with a cover note telling us about your strengths to [email protected].